DoctorMcKay/node-globaloffensive/README.md

 	- `price_sheet` - Many bytes, can't parse.
 This data maybe compression now.
 Write if you now how decode this

 ### globalStatistics
-- `storeResponse` - An object containing the cs go matchmaking users
+- `globalStatistics` - An object containing the cs go matchmaking users

 ### userData
 - `userData` - An object containing the user's data